 This composition frames financial resilience as the interaction of cost pressures and financial resources and provides insight into the specific underlying factors that drive changes in middle-class financial resilience.
 Consumer survey findings (featured in the full index and analysis) offer a snapshot as to how middle-class households are feeling.

-The Headline Index was 19.2 in Q4 2024, down 13 points from Q3 and down 8 points from a year ago.
-This indicates that, although middle-class financial resilience is still relatively strong, gains are moderating.
+The Headline Index was 5.0 in Q1 2025, down 15 points from Q4 and down 29 points from a year ago.
+This indicates that, although middle-class financial resilience has worsened, it is still stronger than it was 25 years ago.